syncfusion-content/xamarin-docs/Xamarin/SfRangeSlider/Range.md

 ## ValueChangeMode

-The ValueChangeMode property is used for changing the value based on the touch of the SfRangeSlider control , it consist of two types
+The ValueChangeMode property is used for changing the value based on the touch of the `SfRangeSlider` control , it consist of two types

 * Default
 * OnThumbPress

-N> Default value for the ValueChangeMode property is Default
+N> Default value for the ValueChangeMode property is `Default`.

 ### Default

-Value has been changed wherever tocuh inside the control.
+Value gets updated when we touch inside the control.

 {% tabs %}